Cryptocarya meisneriana

 Cryptocarya meisneriana, commonly known as northern rivers laurel, thick-leaved cryptocarya, Meisner's laurel or thick-leaved laurel, is a species of flowering plant in the family Lauraceae and is endemic to eastern Australia.
 It is a tree or shrub with lance-shaped leaves, creamy and pale green, perfumed flowers, and elliptic to oval black drupes.

 Its habitat is rainforest on poorer sedimentary soils.
-The natural range of distribution is from the Wangat River (32° S) in the Barrington Tops to the Logan River (27° S) in southeastern Queensland.
+The natural range of distribution is from the Wangat River (32° S) in the Barrington Tops, New South Wales. to the Logan River (27° S) in southeastern Queensland.
 This tree was named after Carl Meissner, a Swiss botanist.

 Description

 Cryptocarya meisneriana is a tree or shrub that typically grows to a height of up to 10 m, its stems not buttressed.
 Its leaves are lance-shaped, 65–85 mm long, 19–26 mm wide, green and more or less glaucous, on a petiole 6–7 mm long.
 The flowers are arranged in small panicles or racemes in leaf axils about the same length as the petioles.
 They are cream to pale green and pleasantly perfumed.
 The perianth tube is 1.1–1.7 mm long, 1.1–1.4 mm wide.
 The outer anthers are 0.4–0.6 mm long and 0.4–0.5 mm wide, the inner anthers 0.4–0.6 mm long and 0.4–0.5 mm wide.
 Flowering occurs from October to January, and the fruit is an elliptical to oval black drupe, 14–17 mm long and about 12 mm wide.